International Students

 Scholarships

 International students are automatically considered for scholarships up to US$15,000 per year when admitted to Nebraska.
-Complete your application for admission by the priority deadline of November 1 to receive your scholarship award notification on February 1.
+Apply by May 1.

-University Career Services provides career development resources for international students through 1-to-1 individualized coaching, resume sessions, interview prep and mentorship to help students progress toward their internship and post-graduation career goals.
+University Career Services offers tailored career development support for international students, including 1-to-1 coaching, résumé reviews, interview preparation and mentorship opportunities.
+These personalized services are designed to help students navigate their career path and achieve their internship and post-graduation employment goals.

 Discover Research Opportunities